 Kelley graduated from UCD in English & Drama in UCD.
 There, she performed, directed, stage managed before realising producing was her craft.
 She began a seasonal internship with Dublin Theatre Festival as Artistic Intern before moving to the Gate theatre.
 She has produced work for Scene + Heard 2016.
 She is intent on producing theatre with a spectacular and structural dexterity.
 Her favourite work does not sit under a particular genre but is surprises, challenges and generates new perspectives.

 Liam Hallahan is originally from the United States, and has been living here since he was 12.
 He wishes he was really Irish.
-After graduating from D.I.T’s Conservatory of Music and Drama in 2012, he’s produced and directed several plays under the mantle of Some Yank’s Theatre Company.
-Last year, he staged the Irish premiere of In Arabia We’d All Be Kings by Stephen Adly Guirgis.
-He loves seeing and making work that couldn’t be pulled off in any other medium, stuff that makes you go ‘HELL YEAH LIVE THEATRE’S THE BEST
+After graduating from D.I.T’s Conservatory of Music and Drama in 2012, he’s produced and directed several American plays under the mantle of Some Yank’s Theatre Company.
+Most recently, he staged the Irish premiere of In Arabia We’d All Be Kings by Stephen Adly Guirgis.
+As a maker and facilitator of work, he’s particularly interested in storytelling, biographical and verbatim theatre; he loves theatre that expands the mind and imagination.

 LOUISE O MEARA